 Middle & Elementary Level Winners

-ACNVEA did not receive nomination in any other discipline for middle or elementary school.
+ACNVEA did not receive nominations in any other discipline for any grade levels.

 All nominated students will receive a certificate acknowledging their exemplary work and dedication to furthering their art.

 ACNVEA is currently reaching out to teachers throughout the county seeking nominees for the month of February.
 All nominees will be recognized with a certificate and winners (Two Visual, one Band & Orchestra at Elementary & Middle school level, two 3D Art at the high school/college level) will be featured on social media and receive recognition from appropriate school boards.If you know someone, a teacher or a student who deserves recognition, please direct them to the ACNV or ACNVEA websites for full details, including the Call for Nominees document Nominations are due by the 20th of every month.